The Ultimate Amazon Acronyms Glossary

 This page contains an alphabetical list of common acronyms used by Amazon sellers.

 If you are looking for a specific acronym, I recommend using the “find” function.
 You can do this in any browser by holding the control or command key and pressing “F.” Then type the acronym you are looking for.

-If there is an acronym or term you are looking for that is not on this list, let me know and I will get it added.
+If there is an acronym or term you are looking for that is not on this list, let me know in the comment section at the bottom of this page and I will get it added.

 ACOS – Average cost of sales – Used related to Amazon sponsored product ads, and is a metric of how well your ads are performing relative to their cost.

 ASIN – Amazon standard information number – Amazon’s internal tracking identifier for each listing in their catalog.
 It’s similar to a UPC but is exclusive to Amazon.

 ASP – Average Selling Price – Refers to the average price that a seller on Amazon sellers sell their items for.
 Calculated by taking the total sales for a time period divided by the number of items for the time period.

 ATOP – At time of posting – You are likely to see this in Amazon related facebook groups.
 This most often refers to the pricing of an item at the time the post was made.

 BB – Buy Box – Refers to the seller associated with the add to cart button on any Amazon product detail page.